-- If mounting direct to wall ensure the wall surface is flat to prevent base distortion! - Ensure the rear base is installed in the correct orientation as shown and do not restrict ventilation! - Mhere cable glands/conduits are used for wire entry, use 20mm (3/4 inch) max separated by at least 20mm! - Any parts that form part of the connections/installation must have a minimum fire-retardant rating of UL94V-1! - Damage to PCBs when creating cable entry points or attempting to remove the circuit board may void any warranty! - Restrain the hazardous live wiring from accidental loosening to prevent wires from moving after installation and touching parts of opposite polarity or at low voltages! - A Isolate the equipment from all hazardous live power sources before opening the cover! - M When metal conduit is used provision shall be provided by the installer for bonding in accordance with the NFPA70! - Installation must be in accordance with recognised standards in the country concerned, for North America, NEC / CEC regulations should be followed!
+- If mounting direct to wall ensure the wall surface is flat to prevent base distortion! - A Ensure the rear base is installed in the correct orientation as shown and do not restrict ventilation! - Where cable glands/conduits are used for wire entry, use 20mm (3/4 inch) max separated by at least 20mm! - Any parts that form part of the connections/installation must have a minimum fire-retardant rating of UL94V-1! - Damage to PCBs when creating cable entry points or attempting to remove the circuit board may void any warranty! - The monitor is designed for either surface mounting or mounted on a one or two gang electrical box. - Restrain the hazardous live wiring from accidental loosening to prevent wires from moving after installation and touching parts of opposite polarity or at low voltages! - ⚠️ Isolate the equipment from all hazardous live power sources before opening the cover! - M When metal conduit is used provision shall be provided by the installer for bonding in accordance with the NFPA70! - Installation must be in accordance with recognised standards in the country concerned, for North America, NEC / CEC regulations should be followed!

 - 1. Carefully remove the front cover from the unit by using an M3 socket wrench. - 2.
 Using the rear base mark mounting holes to the wall or align with an appropriate gang/pattress box. - 3.
-Fixing straight to wall drill 0.2" (5mm) hole, insert plugs and use the four screws (No.4 Pozi) provided. - There are pre-fractured areas for cable entry on the rear of the base and pilot holes positioned on the top and bottom of the enclosure suitable for entry points up to 3/4" (20mm). - 5.
+Fixing straight to wall drill 0.2" (5mm) hole, insert plugs and use the four screws (No.4 Pozi) provided. - 4.
+There are pre-fractured areas for cable entry on the rear of the base and pilot holes positioned on the top and bottom of the enclosure suitable for entry points up to 3/4" (20mm). - 5.
 After executing the mounting/connections secure the front cover with all M4 bolts and insert security caps provided.